 Filters: L (10 minutes) / R (5 minutes) / G (5 minutes) / B (5 minutes)

-NGC 869 and NGC 884 can be found 7,500 light-years away in the constellation Perseus.
-They are very close to Cassiopeia's "W" shape.
-Both can be seen with the unaided eye and are usually easy to find if you are observing from a dark location.
+With an apparent size of 30' and magnitudes of 3.7 and 3.8 respectively, NGC 869 and NGC 884 are bright enough to be spotted with the naked eye and are usually easy to find if you are observing from a dark location.

 The Double Cluster can be spotted in the middle of an imaginary line that links the Cassiopeia star Ruchbach, and the star Miram in the constellation of Perseus.

 Looking at the double cluster through binoculars is a beautiful sight, with both clusters of stars looking like two worlds dancing together.
 A telescope will reveal an immense number of individual stars and a brighter center in each object.

 The Double Cluster in Perseus Information

 The Double Cluster lies in the Perseus arm of our Milky Way galaxy.
 Both clusters are young when compared to most other cluster groups, and are believed to be about 14 million years old.
 The Double Cluster is home to hundreds of young stars, including 300 blue-white supergiant stars in each object.
 Besides the stars within, the Double Cluster is also surrounded by a halo of stars, which altogether have a total mass of 20,000 solar masses.

 NGC 869 has a mass of 4,700 solar masses, while NGC 884 has a mass of 3,700 solar masses.
 Both clusters are getting closer to Earth at a rate of 24 miles per second.